MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-faqs.md

 ## Do these licenses require individual workload identities assignment?

 No, license assignment isn't required.
-One license in the tenant will unlock all features for all workload identities.
+One license in the tenant unlocks all features for all workload identities.

 ## How can I track which licenses are assigned to which workload identities?

 Unfortunately, we don’t provide a dashboard to track that information.
-You can only track enabled Conditional Access policies targeting workload identities in the **Insights and reporting** blade.
+You can only track enabled Conditional Access policies targeting workload identities in the **Insights and reporting** area.

 :::image type="content" source="media/workload-identities-faqs/insights-and-reportin.png" alt-text="Screenshot showing Insights and Reporting in Condidtional Access." border="false":::